takuseno/d3rlpy/README.md

 - Documentation: https://d3rlpy.readthedocs.io
 - Paper: https://arxiv.org/abs/2111.03788

-:warning: Next generation of d3rlpy is under development in [nightly](https://github.com/takuseno/d3rlpy/tree/nightly) branch.
-It's not fully supporting all of features in the stable versions and there is no documentation yet.
-However, if you're interested, you can sneak to see what's there.

 ## Key features

 ### :zap: Most Practical RL Library Ever
 - **offline RL**: d3rlpy supports state-of-the-art offline RL algorithms.
 Offline RL is extremely powerful when the online interaction is not feasible during training (e.g. robotics, medical).
 - **online RL**: d3rlpy also supports conventional state-of-the-art online training algorithms without any compromising, which means that you can solve any kinds of RL problems only with `d3rlpy`.
-- **advanced engineering**: d3rlpy is designed to implement the faster and efficient training algorithms.
-For example, you can train Atari environments with x4 less memory space and as fast as the fastest RL library.

 ### :beginner: User-friendly API
 - **zero-knowledge of DL library**: d3rlpy provides many state-of-the-art algorithms through intuitive APIs.
 You can become a RL engineer even without knowing how to use deep learning libraries.